JeffDeCola/my-cheat-sheets/software/development/software-architectures/cryptography/hashing-cheat-sheet/README.md

 # HASHING CHEAT SHEET

-`hashing` _is changing a message into an unreadable string not for the purpose of hiding the message, but more for verifying the contents of the message.
-Finding the message `fingerprint`._
+_`Hashing` (fingerprinting) is changing a message into an unreadable string not for the purpose of hiding the message, but more for verifying the contents of the message._

 There are three main types of cryptography,